Automobile Theft Attorneys Passaic County, NJ

 Automobile theft can take many forms in New Jersey including joyriding, carjacking, and any other circumstances surrounding the unlawful taking of an automobile.
 Auto theft without inflicting injury on another person or persons is most often considered a third or fourth-degree felony crime in New Jersey.
 On the other hand, carjacking is an auto theft that also includes physical violence or threats of violence upon the victim.
 If the offender commits a carjacking, those penalties may result in a first-degree felony charge with a maximum prison sentence of 30 years!

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys have experience successfully reducing or dismissing auto theft and carjacking charges for our clients in local New Jersey towns including Paterson, Woodland Park, Wayne, Clifton, Little Falls, West Milford, and the greater Passaic County area.
+At The Montanari Law Group, our criminal defense attorneys have experience successfully reducing or dismissing auto theft and carjacking charges for our clients in local New Jersey towns including Paterson, Woodland Park, Wayne, Clifton, Little Falls, West Milford, and the greater Passaic County area.
 We understand that criminal convictions can change the lives of our clients and their families.
 Our defense attorneys are committed to working individually with each of our clients to best serve their needs.

 Call our office today for a free and confidential consultation with a member of our criminal defense team regarding your auto theft or carjacking criminal charges.